 Pontius Pilate was the Roman official who governed Judea at the time of Jesus Christ.
-He was the one who sentenced Christ to death even though he was convinced that Christ was innocent (John 18:38; 19:4,6).
-He could have freed Jesus but because he feared the Jews, and gave in to their wishes.
+He was the one who sentenced Christ to death even though he was convinced that He was innocent (John 18:38; 19:4,6).
+He could have freed Him but because he feared the Jews, and gave in to their wishes.

 Although the Bible mentions the name of Pilate several time, archeological evidence was not found for hundreds of years for this person.
-There was no evidence to prove that a man named Pilate lived in Juda and sentenced Jesus to death.
-And because of that the sceptics and critics attacked the truthfulness of the Bible.
+There was no evidence to prove that a man named Pilate lived in Judea and sentenced Jesus to death.
+And because of that, the skeptics and critics attacked the truthfulness of the Bible.

 But God’s Word is true.
-For in 1961 an Italian archeological team led by Dr. Antonio Frova working in Caesarea discovered a carved limestone tablet a prefect of the Roman province of Judaea from AD 26–36.
+For in 1961 an Italian archeological team led by Dr. Antonio Frova working in Caesarea discovered a carved limestone tablet, typical of the Roman province of Judaea from AD 26–36.
 The slap was found at the archaeological site of Caesarea Maritima.
 The slab measured 32 inches high, by 27 inches wide, by 8 inches thick.
-On it, were the remains of this simple title: “Pontius Pilate, Prefect of Judea”— as the name and title given to him in Luke 3:1.
+On it, were the remains of this simple title: “Pontius Pilate, Prefect of Judea”— as the name and title given to this person in Luke 3:1.

 Many archaeological discoveries have proved the Bible’s accounts.
 The archaeologist Nelson Glueck wrote: “It may be stated categorically that no archaeological discovery has ever controverted a Biblical reference.
 Scores of archaeological findings have been made which confirm in clear outline or exact detail historical statements in the Bible” (1959, p.
 31).
 Thus, the archeological discoveries testify to the divine origin of the Bible.

 Check out our Bible Answers page for more information on a variety of topics.